jekyllup/jekyll-theme-massively/_posts/2021-09-30-call-sdg-postdoc.md

 Full requirements and instructions are in this [[Document (Call for Postdoc)]](https://github.com/dsfsi/dsfsi.github.io/raw/master/files/SDGsandDataSciencePostdocAd.pdf).

+**Note:** *Do share with those who might be interested in this opportunity.
+For those who are, feel free to get in contact with Dr. Vukosi Marivate (vukosi.marivate@cs.up.ac.za) if you have questions.*

 When you send an email, please use this subject.

 **Subject:** SDG PostDoc Opportunity opportunity.